 0.4 – The trail levels off – watch for the WHITE blazes here, they are not completely obvious.
 (Be alert for blazes throughout the route as there are many unmarked trails and woods roads to cross)

 The trail now follows a mining berm (mounded earth next to a ditch).

-0.6 – Look on your right for the Hibernia Cemetery off slightly in the distance.
+0.6 – Look on your right for the Hibernia Cemetery off slightly in the distance if the leaves are down.
 Mine workers are buried here, with headstones dating back to mid 19c.

 1.0 – Cross an unmarked woods road, continuing straight on WHITE.